jlevy/lft/lft.md

 ### What is Good Engineering?

-Another fundamental question is, why does it seem like software engineering is quite hard, both for humans and now for LLMs?
+Another fundamental question is, why is software engineering so hard, both for humans and now for LLMs?

-I’d like to say the answer is simple, but it’s not: the answer is *complexity*.
+The answer, of course, is *complexity*.

 For better or worse, it’s a fact that humans have varied and insatiable desires.
 And our desires arise not just from our own needs or imagination, but out of what we see